Anglo-Saxon Chronicle: Development after the Common Stock

+Errors in dating

+The process of manual copying introduced accidental errors in dates; such errors were sometimes compounded in the chain of transmission.
+The whole of the Common Stock has a chronological dislocation of two years for the period 756–845 due to two years being missed out in the archetype.
+In the [D] manuscript, the scribe omits the year 1044 from the list on the left hand side.
+The annals copied down are therefore incorrect from 1045 to 1052, which has two entries.

+A more difficult problem is the question of the date at which a new year began, since the modern custom of starting the year on 1 January was not universal at that time.
+The entry for 1091 in [E] begins at Christmas and continues throughout the year; it is clear that this entry follows the old custom of starting the year at Christmas.
+Some other entries appear to begin the year on 25 March, such as the year 1044 in the [C] manuscript, which ends with Edward the Confessor's marriage on 23 January, while the entry for 22 April is recorded under 1045.
+There are also years which appear to start in September.

 Surviving manuscripts

 Of the nine surviving manuscripts, seven are written entirely in Old English (also known as Anglo-Saxon).
 One, known as the Bilingual Canterbury Epitome, is in Old English with a translation of each annal into Latin.
 Another, the Peterborough Chronicle, is in Old English except for the last entry, which is in early Middle English.
 The oldest (Corp.
 Chris.
 MS 173) is known as the Winchester Chronicle or the Parker Chronicle (after Matthew Parker, an Archbishop of Canterbury, who once owned it), and is written in Old English until 1070, then Latin to 1075.
-Six of the manuscripts were printed in an 1861 edition for the Rolls Series by Benjamin Thorpe with the text laid out in columns labelled A to F. He also included the few readable remnants of a burned seventh manuscript, which he referred to as [G], partially destroyed in a fire at Ashburnham House in 1731.
+Six of the manuscripts were printed in an 1861 edition for the Rolls Series by Benjamin Thorpe with the text laid out in columns labelled A to F. He also included the few readable remnants of a burned seventh manuscript, which he referred to as [G], partially destroyed in a fire at Ashburnham House in London in 1731.
 Following this convention, the two additional manuscripts are often called [H] and [I].

 The surviving manuscripts are listed below; though manuscript G was burned in a fire in 1731, and only a few leaves remain.